 When is the NHS going to start talking, and I mean having serious conversations, with people like Brian to ask them one simple question – how did you do that?
 The answer could make a massive difference as it could help influence a national shift in mindset to establish a new set of rules where Brian is a trend setter and not a statistical anomaly.

 I’m all for it.
 And not simply because of external evidence.
 Because of personal experience.

-I turned 50 this year.
+I turned 50 last year.
 I can’t lie, it’s a milestone I approached with some degree of trepidation – the big 50 tends to have this effect on people, especially men (though we try and hide it).
 But while it may have prompted me to view many things a little differently…my own reflection in the mirror for one… something that never even crossed my mind was ‘easing off the exercise’.
 And not because of my job or even my love of sport.
 The real reason is that exercise helped me overcome adversity to get to 50 in the shape I’m in.
 It could have been very different.

 A little over two years ago, I was diagnosed with two conditions – arterial fibrillation and an arterial flutter.
 Basically, my heart was beating way too fast even when resting and also out of rhythm.
 The diagnosis resulted in two significant operations.

 Back then I could have…and according to modern perceptions probably should have…cut down on running and the active lifestyle I had always previously enjoyed.
 But I didn’t.
 Instead, I decided to trust in the benefits of physical activity; trust in what I knew personally was good for me.
 And it worked.
 I did a little more each day and the more I did, the stronger and more mentally relaxed I felt.
 I just kept at it.
 Fast forward to this year.
 My 50th wasn’t the only thing I celebrated, I also qualified for and competed in the European Masters Athletics Championships.